This website is best viewed in a browser that supports web standards.

 [F] Freshman | [C] Continuing | [T] Transfer | [G] Graduate

 Awarded to an art major with a cumulative GPA of 2.50 or above.
 Recipient must be of sophomore standing or higher, of good moral character, and have attained grades of "C" or above in all art core courses completed at the time of application.
 Applicant must be a currently enrolled Northwest art major at the time of completion of application.

 Awarded to sophomore, junior or senior art major.
 Recipient must have a 2.50 GPA, be of good moral character, show promise for excellence in the area of art, declared an academic major in art, and have need of financial aid as determined by the faculty selection committee.
 Applicant must be a currently enrolled Northwest art major at the time of completion of application.

 Awarded to an art major.

 Awarded to a junior or senior art major with studio specialization in ceramics and/or painting.
 Recipient must maintain a 3.00 GPA.

-Applicants must have declared an academic major in the area of vocal music, maintain a minimum cumulative GPA of 2.5, and show financial need.
+Applicants must have declared an academic major in the area of vocal music, maintain a minimum cumulative GPA of 2.50, and show financial need.
 Eligible applicants must be members of Northwest Celebration at the time of application as well as during the year for which the scholarship is awarded.